-When clients place an order with any lab-fulfilled items in it, their card will be charged when the order is approved to go to the lab.
+When clients place an order with any lab-fulfilled items in it, their card will not be charged until the order is approved to go to the lab.
 The availability date of those funds is based on the date and time that you approve the order.

 Once the payment is processed successfully, you'll see the funds reflected in ShootProof Pay.